Star Trek: Enterprise: Sets and filming

 Until the start of the fourth season, the series was shot on traditional film stock.
-The first three seasons were shot on wide screen 35mm film with and an aspect ratio of 1.78:1, and it was 3-perf Super 35mm film.
+The first three seasons were shot on wide screen 35mm film with an aspect ratio of 1.78:1, and it was 3-perf Super 35mm film.
 After Rush began testing a Sony digital camera on the standing sets for two days prior to production on "Storm Front" and demonstrated the footage to Braga and Berman, the decision was made to switch to digital production.
 Rush felt that the audience would not see a great deal of difference as the footage could be shot in a way to look the same as the earlier seasons; but he felt that filming in high-definition video would be a benefit because of the additional detail that could be seen.
 At the time, this was cutting-edge for a TV show, allowing the production team improved low-light performance and enabling more shooting compared to chemical films.
 A Sony HDW-F900 CineAlta High-Definition camera was used, and the recording technology also used Sony' CineAlta 24P, a trademarked name of that company.
 The decision to move to Sony's technology was a unanimous agreement of the show's three executive producers, and was also supported by the director of photography.
 Season four's Blu-ray release in 1080p has been praised as sharp and with satisfying color, and the best-looking of the seasons.
 The fourth season has been released multiple times, and as a combined full-series set in January 2017.